bellamartirosyan/Stack-Overflow-Analysis/README.md

 Requirements and Flow
-Please, perform the following steps to run the project locally:
+Please, perform the following steps to run the project in you local machine:

-make sure to have Python installed on your machine make sure to have all the files for this project in one directory create a Python virtual environment as follows: python -m venv env activate the Python virtual environment created in the previous step as follows: env\Scripts\activate to install all the necessary libraries run the following code: pip install -r requirements.txt run the infrastructure_initiation.py file only once as follows: python infrastructure_initiation.py run data_check.py (optional) to check that the tables in the cloud have been created run the consumer file as follows: python ./consumer.py getting_started.ini run the producer file as follows: python ./producer.py getting_started.ini run data_check.py (optional) to check that the tables in the cloud have been updated
+- 1) Please make sure to have Python installed on your machine
+- 2) Please make sure to have all the files for this project in one directory
+- 3) Please create a Python virtual environment as follows: python -m venv env
+-4) Please install all the necessary libraries run the following code: pip install -r requirements.txt
+-5) Please run the infrastructure_initiation.py file only once as follows: python infrastructure_initiation.py

 # Dashboard
 Download the pbix file to your PC and select Refresh to display live data in the dashboard.
 The dashboard will be current after some time.